marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 * [feature branch flow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)
 * [forking flow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow)

-Choosing the right mostly depends on the product and the team.
+Choosing the right workflow mostly depends on the product and the team.
 No one size fits all solution.
 The rule of thumb: it should just not get in the way of developers/devops (as long as the team can be considered knowledgeable enough regarding git features).

-Let’s focus on how should branches be synchronized?
+Let’s focus on how branches should be synchronized.

 ### Merge or rebase?